flix/book/src/chains-and-vectors.md

 In addition to immutable `List`s, Flix also supports immutable `Chain`s and `Vector`s.

-The following table illustrates the performance trade-offs between `List`s, `Chain`s, and `Vector`s:
+The following table illustrates the performance trade-offs between lists, chains, and vectors:

 | Operation \ Type      |   List   | Chain |  Vector  |
 |-----------------------|:--------:|:-----:|:--------:|